dayz-one-life/skalisty-bunker/README.md

 ## Installation

-1. Copy skalisty-bunker.json to your custom folder.
+1. Copy skalisty-bunker.json and skalisty-bunker-pra.json to your custom folder.
 2. Add the following to your cfggameplay.json object spawner array.
 ```json
 {